Using the Disclosure and Barring Service (DBS)

-You may find that one of your prospective employees or volunteers already has a DBS certificate from a different organisation.
+You may find that one of your prospective employees or volunteers already has a DBS certificate.
 A DBS certificate only shows information about the person up to the date of the certificate.

 Your group can decide whether to accept an existing certificate, but remember it is your group’s responsibility to ensure people in regulated activity are not barred.
 If you are considering accepting an existing certificate, refer to the DBS guidance for employers.

 If an individual has an existing Enhanced DBS certificate, you may be able to access up to date information about them using the DBS Update Service.
-This allows organisations to find out whether there is any relevant new information about an individual since their DBS certificate was issued.
-In order to do this, the individual themselves has to be registered with the update service.
+This allows organisations to find out whether there is any relevant new information about an individual since their certificate was issued.
+In order to do this, the individual themselves has to be registered with the Update Service.
 This allows them to give permission for as many organisations as they like to check their DBS information.

-If you use the update service to check someone, make sure that their role is eligible and that their existing DBS check is the right level of disclosure for the role.
+Before you use the update service to check someone, make sure that their role is eligible for a DBS check and that their existing DBS certificate is the right level of disclosure for the role.
 Talk to the DBS or an umbrella body about this if you’re not sure.
 Also make sure the identification information on the check is correct.
 Ask to see other forms of identification to confirm this.

 Using information from DBS checks

-Before you apply for a DBS check for a volunteer or employee, you should think about how you are going to use the information you will receive, and how you are going to keep it safe.
+Before you apply for a DBS check for a volunteer or employee, you should think about how you will the information you will receive, and how you will keep it safe.
 Discuss this in your group, and write down how you will make sure people’s privacy is protected and that everyone is treated fairly.

 - What disclosed information would mean that an individual was unsuitable for the role in your group?
 You must follow the DBS Code of Practice and treat people fairly.
-You will also need to adhere to the policy of the umbrella body you apply through, if relevant.
+You will also need to adhere to the policy of the umbrella body you apply through.

 - How and where will disclosure information will be stored, and for how long?
 Who will have access to it?
 For more help with this, see our page on Data protection for community groups.